BenCaiello/PalmettoBUG/README.md

 PalmettoBUG is intended to accomplish a few things:

 1. Be an easy starting point for scientists who do not necessarily have extensive background in computer science / coding but still want to be able to do basic data analysis & exploration of imaging mass cytometry data on their own.
 In particular, the GUI interface, extensive powerpoint documentation, easy installation, and integration of all the usually necessary steps in high-dimensional biological image analysis helps make analyzing data in PalmettoBUG much more approachable.
-This is particularly the focus of why MUSC flow (& mass) cytometry shared resource wanted a package like this -- it could also users of our instruments to _begin_ their analyses and get a _preliminary_ idea of their data without needing a collaborating bioinformatician to analyze the data for them.
+This is particularly the focus of why the MUSC Flow (& mass) Cytometry Shared Resource wanted a package like this -- it could allow users of our instruments to _begin_ their analyses and get a _preliminary_ idea of their data without needing a collaborating bioinformatician to analyze the data for them.

 2. Be easily integrated into new or alternative workflows.
 Specfically, PalmettoBUG was designed so that most of its critical image / data intermediates as easily accessible by the user or automatically exported as common files types (.tiff for images, .csv for statistics/data/metadata, and .png for graphs/plots in most cases).
 Similar to the Steinbock package on which much of PalmettoBUG was based, as steps are performed in the analysis, PalmettoBUG frequently auto-exports the output of those steps to folders on the users' hard drive.
 This means that PalmettoBUG could be easily used for only some of its functions -- say only using it to convert files to MCDs, then segment cells -- with its outputs being re-directed into a separate analysis pipeline.
 This promotes maximum flexibility with how PalmettoBUG could be used!